nevillejackson/SRS-Merino/watts-papers/README.md

 * Paper_6  - Skin wrinkle.

 ## Supplementary material ##
-Additional documents containing supporting analyses and reviews of material can be found in the _supplementary_ subdirectory.
+Additional documents containing supporting analyses and reviews of material can be found in the _../supplementary_ subdirectory.

 ## What does this project hope to achieve? ##
 An understanding of how  the SRS Merino differs from other strains of Merino, and how these differences were achieved in a breeding program.